- About Us

 4. The attorney is seeking reimbursement for moneys already expended or certifies that the funds for these services will be paid to the certified shorthand reporter, investigator, evaluator, or expert witness.

 5. A copy of the court order authorizing the expense and approving the dollar amount is attached to the claim.

-6. In claims for services of certified shorthand reporters, investigators, foreign language interpreters, or experts, if the service provider charges a "minimum" amount for services less than a specific time, the attorney determines and certifies that no other services and charges will be made by the provider for any portion of that specific time.
+6. In claims for services of certified shorthand reporters, investigators, or experts, if the service provider charges a "minimum" amount for services less than a specific time, the attorney determines and certifies that no other services and charges will be made by the provider for any portion of that specific time.